 Downgrade workbook for Tableau Server

-If you are using a newer version of Tableau Desktop and an older version of Tableau Server, you can downgrade the workbook to the older Tableau Server version during publishing.
+If you’re using a newer version of Tableau Desktop and an older version of Tableau Server, you can downgrade the workbook to the older Tableau Server version during publishing.

-When you publish the workbook, you will see a warning message that tells you that the workbook will be downgraded.
+When you publish the workbook, you’ll see a warning message that tells you that the workbook will be downgraded.

 If you continue to publish the workbook, any features or functionality that aren't available in the older version are removed for compatibility.
 You may need to add back the features that were removed when the workbook was downgraded.